Chinese aircraft carrier Liaoning: Transfer to China

 The passage from Ukraine to China was even more troublesome than the purchase.
 In June 2000, Varyag was taken under tow.
 As the tugboat approached the Bosphorus, Turkey denied permission for the ship to pass through, citing the risk that a gust of wind would turn the ship widthwise and block the entire strait.
 Varyag spent the next 16 months being towed around the Black Sea, accruing towing charges of $8,500 a day as Chong Lot stopped paying its bills.
 The tugboat operator compared its fate to the Yellow Fleet that was stuck in the Suez Canal for eight years, and French thrillseekers even landed a helicopter on the ship.
 Meanwhile, Chinese officials negotiated with Turkey, offering trade and tourism concessions.

 In August 2001, Turkey relented and agreed to allow the ship to pass.
 On 1 November 2001, the Bosphorus was cleared of all other traffic as Varyag was towed through.
 On 2 November, Varyag also passed through the Dardanelles without incident.
 On 4 November, Varyag was caught in a force 10 gale and broke adrift while passing the Greek island of Skyros.
 The ship was taken back under tow on 6 November, after one sailor died while attempting to attach the tow lines.

-The Suez Canal does not permit passage of "dead" ships – those without an on-board power source – so the hulk was towed through the Strait of Gibraltar, around the Cape of Good Hope, and through the Straits of Malacca at an average speed of 6 kn across the 15200 nmi journey.
+The Suez Canal does not permit passage of "dead" ships – those without an on-board power source – so the hulk was towed through the Strait of Gibraltar, around Pointe des Almadies and the Cape of Good Hope, past Cape Agulhas and into the Indian Ocean and through the Straits of Malacca at an average speed of 6 kn across the 15200 nmi journey.
 The tugboat fleet called for supplies en route at Piraeus, Greece; Las Palmas, Canary Islands; Maputo, Mozambique; and Singapore.
 Varyag entered Chinese waters on 20 February 2002, and arrived on 3 March at the Dalian naval shipyard in northeast China.
 The costs included $25 million to the Ukrainian government for the hull, nearly $500,000 in transit fees, and $5 million for 20 months of towing fees.

 Xu Zengping estimated in 2015 that his total out-of-pocket cost was at least US$120 million.
 He insisted that he had never been reimbursed by the Chinese government, and had spent the last 18 years repaying his debts, in part by selling properties such as his home.
-A source familiar with the acquisition explained that the naval official, Ji Shengde, who initiated the mission had been in prison because of smuggling.
+A source familiar with the acquisition explained that the naval official, Ji Shengde, who initiated the mission, had been in prison because of smuggling.

 Contrary to initial reports that the ship had no engines, Xu reported that all four original engines remained intact at the time of purchase, but had been shut down and preserved in grease seals.
 A refit restored them to working order in 2011.